 Introduction

 A motion on Green Hydrogen was brought to Autumn Conference 2021, to clarify the party’s position on hydrogen production and uses.
 The motion and its briefing paper can be found at [1].
 This included proposals to use hydrogen in homes in policies EN010 and EN021.
 The briefing paper for that motion [1] did state that the hydrogen use for heat in homes would be limited.
 This has been incorporated into background documentation and Energy Policy Model (available at [3]).
-The briefing paper also noted that E3G opposed this use.
+The briefing paper also noted that E3G (the Climate think tank) opposed this use.

 Motion